 Every waterway poses hazards that you should avoid, such as shallow water, tree stumps and sand bars.
 Ask local boaters for information and consult a marine chart when boating on unfamiliar waters.
 As the operator of the boat, you should try to avoid all hazards, known and unknown.
 The following information does not contain all possible water hazards.
 Operating in shallow water presents a number of hazards.
 Mud, sand, weeds and debris can foul a propulsion unit propeller or its cooling water.
-If a propulsion unit strikes an underwater object, check the propulsion unit and boat for damage.
-If a propulsion unit vibrates after striking an object, it may indicate a damaged propeller.
+If a propulsion unit strikes an underwater object, check the propulsion unit vibrates after striking an object, it may indicate a damaged propeller.